Kerry Carpenter Player Props: Tigers vs. Red Sox

-The Detroit Tigers, including Kerry Carpenter and his .528 slugging percentage over his past 10 games, take on starter Chris Sale and the Boston Red Sox at Fenway Park, Friday at 7:10 PM ET.
+The Detroit Tigers, including Kerry Carpenter (.389 batting average in his past 10 games), take on starter Brayan Bello and the Boston Red Sox at Fenway Park, Saturday at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Twins.
+In his previous game, he notched a home run while going 1-for-3 against the Red Sox.

 Kerry Carpenter Game Info & Props vs. the Red Sox